re-l124c41plus/warframe-linux/README.md

 ## But why?

-a) It runs the black-box updater before each launch to ensure your game is up to date before running the official updater.
-b) This ensures that the updater only updates Warframe.exe and does not hang during a large update.
-c) It ensures that Warframe-updater.exe is always updated after Warframe.exe is updated
-d) It ensures that Launcher.exe is moved to Launcher-copy.exe, and that Launcher-copy.exe is run by default so that the Launcher.exe does not go into a boot loop.
+a) It ensures that Launcher.exe is removed and always downloads a fresh copy of Warframe.msi from the warframe website.

 ## Technical notes:
+Upon first install the installer WILL take a long time at "checking for new content", just let it do it's thing.

 These settings are disabled by default to reduce gameplay stuttering:
 -Anti-aliasing